cherstewart/JSHomes-Platform/docs/README.md

 - Make your plugins changes at folder `platform/wp-content/plugins`
 - Refresh your browser, and you should see the updates

+Note: When you use **Wordpress** backend to install any *plugin*, the action cannot be done because of permission issue.
+However, you could download any plugins from [Wordpress Official Plugins download site](https://wordpress.org/plugins/) or other sites.
+Unzip the plugin file, then drag and drop the folder into `platform/wp-content/plugins`, refresh your browser, you should see plugin(s) in your **Wordpress** backend **plugins** section.

 Copy the config `.env.example` file: